jmeyer2030/BitboardChessUCI/README.md

 - quit

-# Issues/TODO
-- "Evaluator" interface with implementations for HCE and NNUE
-- Get methods for retrieval of private fields in position.
-- Search should only take a position state, not a position as well.
-- Refactor Search to an object, that contains (EnchineCache, formerly PositionState)
-- Aspiration windows?
-- More aggressive pruning options?

 # Strength

 - ~2400 CCRL blitz based on a large number of games played against a 2400 CCRL chess engine